A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Lessons for RL-based MoP design

+Reward attributes should not be treated as a fixed checklist, because their relative importance depends on the dominant objective of each task.
+For example, CF and LK emphasize tracking performance, safety, and smoothness; LC, merging, and intersections require stronger safety and interaction-related rewards; parking focuses on terminal position and heading accuracy; racing prioritizes progress and lap time while penalizing collisions and unreasonable behaviors; and urban navigation requires route completion, traffic-rule compliance, and interaction safety.
+Therefore, reward design should first clarify what constitutes successful task completion, and then select only the necessary attributes for evaluating behavior quality, since excessive reward terms may increase tuning difficulty, introduce conflicting learning signals, and obscure the primary task objective.

-\textbf{\textit{3) Reward Shaping}}
+\textbf{\textit{2) Reward Shaping}}

-When reward signals from objective attributes are sparse, it is a natural idea to encourage and indicate seemingly desirable maneuvers in reward functions, which is formalized as reward shaping~\cite{RD02}.
-For example, adding a reward for staying near the lane centerline can help a vehicle to quickly learn how to keep on track.
+When reward signals from objective attributes are sparse, it is a natural idea to encourage and indicate seemingly desirable maneuvers in reward functions~\cite{RD02}.
+For example, encouraging staying near the lane centerline can help a vehicle to quickly learn how to keep on track.
 However, combining this partially shaped rewards with existing safety rewards may lead the RL agent unexpectedly fall into a local optimum, such as persistently following SVs at a low speed, which is not actually the desired driving behavior.
 Common shaped rewards via one or more attributes include suggesting zero steering angle~\cite{RD04}, increasing the separation distance with SVs~\cite{I6lisrl}, overtaking other vehicles~\cite{LC12_1}, etc. While reward shaping improves the learning efficiency, it may reduce the achievable performance by subjectively changing the preference order of the reward function.
 As Russell and Norvig assert~\cite{russell}, \textit{“It is better to design performance metrics according to what one actually wants to be achieved in the environment, rather than according to how one thinks the agent should behave”}.
 The survey~\cite{RD02} boils it down to a pithy description: \textit{“specify how to measure outcomes, not how to achieve them.”} Despite its theoretical drawbacks, reward shaping remains effective in RL-based MoP methods as of this time.
-Until a better learning way emerge, reward shaping techniques, such as risk-aware shaping for safety~\cite{TE22} or directly traffic rule guidance, can enhancing driving performance to a certain extent.
-However, the potential negative consequences of each shaping operation need to be carefully considered.
-Designing effective reward functions remains an open problem, limiting the RL performance in MoP for AD as well as in other control tasks.
+Until a better learning way emerge, reward shaping techniques can enhance driving performance to a certain extent and their potential side effects should be carefully examined.
+Effective reward design remains an open problem for RL-based MoP and other control tasks.